grahamplata/go-sixers/README.md

-  help        Help about any command next        Fetches the next available sixers game date and time. record      Fetches the record for the current season.
+  help        Help about any command next        Fetches the next available sixers game date and time. record      Fetches the record for the current season. schedule    An at a glance view of the Sixers NBA season.

 Flags:
       --config string   config file (default is $HOME/.sixers.yaml)